Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+Changes in Sku r31.20
+- Added a basic social menu under Core > Social.
+At the moment only Core > Social > Contacts > Friend list is implemented.
+Every friend has more info in the tooltip and a sub menu with remove, invite, send whisper and take note.
+Ignore list, who, guild and other sub menus will be added later.
+- Fixed a bug with Chat context menu "Whisper to sender".
+- Fixed a bug with the Quest database > Start in Zone menu.

 ## Changes in SkuMapper r2.3
 - There is a new input box to enter filter terms for waypoints.
 Found waypoints are shown in white with double size.